Hotels near Arizona Academy of Leadership

 What are the closest hotels to Arizona Academy of Leadership?

-The closest hotels to Arizona Academy of Leadership are Motel 6 Tucson AZ – Airport / Kino Sports Complex (2.17 mi), Studio 6 Suites Tucson Az – Airport / Kino Sports Complex (2.17 mi), and Courtyard by Marriott Tucson Airport (2.2 mi).
+The closest hotel to Arizona Academy of Leadership is Motel 6 Tucson AZ – Airport / Kino Sports Complex (2.17 mi, from $68/night) — a 4-minute drive.
+Other nearby options include Studio 6 Suites Tucson Az – Airport / Kino Sports Complex (2.17 mi, from $74/night) and Courtyard by Marriott Tucson Airport (2.2 mi, from $138/night).
+Motel 6 Tucson AZ – Airport / Kino Sports Complex offers a pool.
+Studio 6 Suites Tucson Az – Airport / Kino Sports Complex offers a pool.
+Courtyard by Marriott Tucson Airport offers free breakfast, a pool, and a fitness center.

 Which hotels near Arizona Academy of Leadership are good for families?